vuestorefront-community/odoo/docs/introduction/demo.md

 # Demonstration

 This documentation is about Odoo integration with Vue Storefront 2.
-This integration has been developed and maintained by ODOOGAP / PROMPTEQUATION ❤️
+This integration has been developed and maintained by ERPGAP / PROMPTEQUATION ❤️

 Before anything, you should take a look in our live [demo](https://vsf.labs.odoogap.com). _it's a dev server so could be down sometimes_ :man_shrugging: